climate-action-kits/pxt-fwd-edu/gr3-forcewind-use.md

 ```

 ## Use Step 2
 Take a look at the code below.
-What do you think will happen to your project when you turn the dial to the right?
+What do you think will happen to your project when you start turning?
 Try it now

 ~hint Tell me more!
-- When we turn the dial to the right, the green building block should also turn to the right!
+- When we turn the dial to clockwise, the green building block should also turn to the right!
 -  This is what is called the input and output of the code.
   hint~

 ## Use Step 3
-What do you think will happen when you turn the dial to the left?
+What do you think will happen when you turn the dial to the opposite way?
 Try it now!

 ~hint Tell me more!
 -  Nothing happens!
-There is no code that tells the computer what to do when the dial is turned to the left.
+There is no code that tells the computer what to do when the dial is turned this direction.
   hint~

 ## Use Step 4